 - giving away or selling the property mentioned in your will before you die

-- destroying, tearing or shredding the original version of your holograph (handwritten) will or will made in the presence of witnesses
+- destroying, tearing or shredding the original version of your holoraph (handwritten) will or will made in the presence of witnesses.

 - crossing out the parts you want to cancel on the original version of your holograph will or will made in the presence of witnesses (You should sign and date the parts you cross out so your executor knows you’re the one who wrote on the will and that it wasn’t done by a dishonest family member or the mischievous little neighbour you babysit.)